 Children’s Interfaith Weekend is modeled on the Children’s Sabbath which is honored across the country on the third weekend in October.

-Get the facts about Children’s Interfaith Weekend and why we we are taking action to promote solutions not suspensions.
+Get the facts about Children’s Interfaith Weekend and why we we are taking action to support infants & toddlers with developmental delays and disabilities.

 Click here to download the flyer.

 Click here to go to the Children’s Defense Fund Children’s Sabbath resource page

 Click here for the letter you and members of your faith community can send to Governor Hochul calling on her to support infants & toddlers who need Early Intervention.

 The Children’s Agenda1 South Washington St., Suite 120Rochester, NY 14614Find Us With Google Maps(585) 256-2620